CARROT: A Learned Cost-Constrained Retrieval Optimization System for RAG: Experiment

-In addition, we remove the configuration agent from our method as a baseline to evaluate its impact on the performance of \textit{CORAG}, referring to this version as \textit{CORAG w/o Agent}.
-At last, we implement a method called \textit{CORAG Upper} to establish an upper bound by exploring all possible chunk combinations and selecting the optimal order.
-Due to the large number of potential combinations, we limit the exploration to combinations with fewer than six chunks in \textit{CORAG Upper} case.
+In addition, we remove the configuration agent from our method as a baseline to evaluate its impact on the performance of \textit{CARROT}, referring to this version as \textit{CARROT w/o Agent}.
+Finally, we implement a method called \textit{CARROT Upper} to establish an upper bound by enumerating all possible chunk combinations within the top-5 chunk candidates and selecting the optimal chunk combination order.
+We adopt Llama3-8B~\cite{DBLP:journals/corr/llama} as the default large language model for these methods.

-\textit{Remark.} Other methods, such as GraphRAG~\cite{Microsoft}, depend significantly on frequent invocations of LLMs to summarize chunks and construct indexes, incurring substantial costs (e.g., billions of tokens) that exceed our strict cost constraints.
-Consequently, these methods are not feasible for addressing our problem.
-For a fair comparison, we exclude these types of RAG methods in the experiment.

-\textbf{Hyper-parameter Settings:} The hyper-parameters for \textit{CORAG} are automatically determined by the configuration agent, while \textit{NaiveRAG} does not require any hyper-parameters.
+\textbf{Hyper-parameter Settings.} The hyper-parameters for \textit{CARROT} are automatically determined by the configuration agent, while \textit{NaiveRAG} does not require hyper-parameters.
 For other baseline methods, we ensure consistency by using identical hyper-parameters for fair comparisons.
 Specifically, we set the exploration coefficient to 2.4, the number of iterations to 10, and the cost coefficient \(\lambda\) to 0.1.
-Preliminary experiments indicate that this configuration optimizes baseline performance.
-Further ablation studies will also follow to validate these settings.
+Due to the computational constraints imposed by combinatorial complexity, we set the candidate chunks to 5 in the \textit{CARROT Upper} case.
+By default, we set the fixed chunk size to 256 and the budget to 1024 for fair ablation studies.
+For offline data collection, we sample 1K seed queries from three datasets and perform grid search over 6 rerankers with 20 parameter combinations per query.

-\textbf{Learning Parameter Setting:} In our method, the configuration agent is trained using contrastive learning.
-The hyper-parameters used during this process include a margin for contrastive loss (margin=1.0), learning rate (lr=0.001), batch size (32), number of epochs (num\_epochs=60), and the embedding model (i.e., BAAI/bge-m3\cite{chen2024bgem3embeddingmultilingualmultifunctionality}).
+\textbf{Learning Setting.} In our method, the configuration agent is trained using contrastive learning.
+The hyper-parameters used during this process include a margin for contrastive loss (margin=1.0), learning rate (lr=0.001), batch size (32), number of epochs (num\_epochs=60), and the embedding model (i.e., BAAI/bge-m3~\cite{DBLP:journals/corr/bgem3}).